GabrielMontesdiocaRodrigues/firstAPI/README.md

 ## Project Overview

-This project is a Python-based solution for web scraping and API integration, designed to extract data from websites and interact with external APIs.
-Whether you need to gather information from web pages or communicate with external services, this project provides a flexible and easy-to-use framework.
+This project is a Python-based solution for web scraping and local API integration, crafted to extract data from [BooksToSprape](https://books.toscrape.com/) and engage with external APIs.
+Whether you aim to collect information from web pages or communicate with external services, this project offers a straightforward example.
+As my inaugural API, I am committed to enhancing my understanding to optimize its functionality and appearance.

 ## Installation